dar19/Hackathon_NIA_2025_Team5/README.md

 Connect with me: LinkedIn - [https://www.linkedin.com/in/showkat-dar-phd/]

-Ready to jumpstart your ML/AI journey and contribute to next-generation RNA therapeutics?
+Ready to jumpstart your ML/AI journey and contribute to solving your next biological problem?

-Let’s get coding!
+Let’s get AI!